Fabien-Morrow/RubicMetrics/README.md

 FAQ :
 * **What is RubicMetrics ?**
 * *I wanted to monitor some metrics of the Rubic project, and to share them with others.
-Goal is quite simple so I wanted it require low tech : no server, no db, etc.*
+Goal is quite simple so I wanted it requires low tech : no server, no db, etc.*

 * **Are you member of Rubic team ?**
 * *No.*